lpogic/white_gold/doc/wiki/README.md

 require 'white_gold'

 def! :hello_world do
-  messagebox! text: "Hello wolrd" do |box|
+  messagebox! text: "Hello world" do |box|
     button!
 "Close" do
       on_press! do
         box.close